 important to start moving around soon after surgery.
 This will speed recovery

-be moved out of bed into a chair for a short time.
-And on the second day after surgery, you will probably begin
+be moved into a chair for a short time.
+Over the next few days, you will likely begin

-probably stay in the hospital for about 2 to 4 days after surgery.
+likely stay in the hospital for about 2 to 7 days after surgery.
 You may be

 moved to an extended-care facility for rehabilitation (rehab) before going home.
-There, you can get help with daily activities, such as bathing on a bath stool.
+At rehab, you can get help with daily activities, such as bathing on a bath stool.

-You will probably need a walking aid—a walker, cane, or crutches—for several
+You will likely need a walking aid—a walker, cane, or crutches—for several

 months.
 And full recovery may take up to a year.